 After my first interview about Artur’s experience with YOELEO R12, we stayed in touch and discussed bikes regularly.

-Artur is a cycling enthusiast from Poland that likes building bikes on his own.
+Artur is a cycling enthusiast from Poland who likes building bikes independently.
 He already built the R12 for his father and some other bikes.

 His idea for this build was to build a bike for the next 4-5 years with the most modern construction and the newest gears.
-First, he thought about R21, but the geometry convinced him to pick R11.
+At first, he thought about R21, but the geometry convinced him to pick R11.

 YOELEO R11 Disc Build Summary

 R11 is a lightweight road bike frameset from YOELEO.
 It includes the frame, fork, seatpost, and integrated handlebar (its dimensions are optionable).

 You can also order a complete bike from YOELEO, but building it by yourself is probably a better deal because you can choose the parts you like.

 Here is the summary of Artur’s newest build.

 Artur’s YOELEO R11 Build Main Features

 - Official Frameset Weight (size 54): 850g (frame), 390g (fork), 204g (seatpost)